PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/introduction_to_functions.md

 ## Function Declarations and Definitions
 Every entity, including functions, must be declared before they may be used.

-A {term}`function declaration` has the same form as the {term}`function definition` up to the closing parenthesis, but then the declaration is terminated by a semicolon, not by the function body.
+A {term}`function declaration` has the same form as the {term}`function-definition` up to the closing parenthesis, but then the declaration is terminated by a semicolon, not by the function body.

 Function declarations dictate the attributes of a function, before it is defined, so function calls found by the compiler before the definition can be checked to ensure their argument-types and return-types match requirements.